KapoorAkshit18/VSD-Real-World-Edge-AI-Lab/documentation.md

 * **True labels**
 * **Predicted labels**

-Most predictions are correct, illustrating the robustness of the model.
+Conclusion is that Most predictions are correct, illustrating the robustness of the model.

 ---

-# **Final Summary**

-Your AI Python lab demonstrates two machine learning tasks:

 ## **A. Logistic Regression (Binary Classification)**